What I tell Others About What I Do for a Living

 “What do you do for work?”

 I must have answered that question a hundred different ways.
 Sometimes I go deep and try to do the work justice, attempting to paint a very clear picture of the world I live in professionally.
 Sometimes I'm not in the mood to talk or realize the person I'm talking to has little knowledge of technology, and I reach for the shortest but somewhat true thing I can say.
 For my mom, that thing is usually: “I do computer stuff” (or the equivalent in Vietnamese).
 She says “oh” (or the equivalent in Vietnamese).
-The conversation moves on.
-Everyone wins.
+No questions asked.
+Everyone moves on.

 This post is the longer response to how I describe product design if I'm being earnest, how I got here, and why “computer stuff” isn't wrong but just my cop-out answer.